hex0punk/wally/README.md

 Because [Wally](https://monkeyisland.fandom.com/wiki/Wally_B._Feed) is a catographer, I like Monkey Island, and I wanted it to be called that :).

+## Why not just grep instead?

+So you are analyzing a Go-based application and you need to find all HTTP and RPC routes.
+You can run grep or ripgrep to find specific patterns that'd point you to routes in the code but

+1. You'd need to parse through a lot of unnecessary strings
+2. You may end up with functions that are similar to those you are targeting but have nothing to do with HTTP or RPC.
+3. Grep won't solve constant values that indicate methods and route paths.

+## What can Wally do that grep can't?

+Wally currently supports the following features:

+- Discover HTTP client calls and route listeners in your code by looking at each function name, signature, and package to make sure it finds the functions that you actually care about.
+- Wally solves the value of compile-time constant values that may be used in the functions of interest.
+Wally does a pretty good job at finding constants and global variables and resolving their values for you so you don't have to chase those manually in code.
+- Wally will report the enclosing function where the function of interest is called.
+- Wally will also give you all possible call paths to your functions of interest.
+This can be useful when analyzing monorepos where service A calls service B via a client function declared in service B's packages.
+This feature requires that the target code base is buildable.

 ## Wally configurations

 Wally needs a bit of hand-holding.
 Though it can also do a pretty good job at guessing paths, it helps a lot if you tell it the packages and functions to look for, along with the parameters that you are hoping to discover and map.
 So, to help Wally do the job you can specify a configuration file in YAML that defines a set of indicators.